Paranormal Papers

 History

-Built at a cost of $294,000 and opened in May 1886, the 78-room Crescent Hotel was initially operated by The Eureka Springs Improvement Company as an exclusive hotel catering for the rich.
+Built at a cost of $294,000 and opened in May 1886, the 78-room Crescent Hotel was initially operated by The Eureka Springs Improvement Company as an exclusive retreat catering to the rich.

-By 1908 the hotel also housed the Crescent College and Conservatory for Young Women in fall, winter and spring.
-This was in order to make up for the loss of revenue during the off season, and the building resumed its normal function as a hotel during the summer.
+By 1908 the hotel also housed the Crescent College and Conservatory for Young Women which ran during the fall, winter, and spring.
+This was in order to make up for the loss of revenue during the off-season, and the building resumed its normal function as a hotel during the summer.

-The college and hotel were forced to close as the Great Depression hit the USA.
+The college and hotel were forced to close when the Great Depression hit the USA.
 Sadly, in 1924 the building was abandoned.
-In 1930 it reopened as a junior college, but closed again in 1934.
+But in 1930 it reopened as a junior college though was closed again by 1934.

 The demise of the junior college led to the building being repurposed in 1937 by a charlatan called Norman Glenwood Baker and being renamed Baker’s Cancer Curing Hospital.